CarlosLongarela/camptix-xml-csv/README.md

-# WordCamp plugin to convert exported XML to CSV
+# WordCamp plugin to convert exported XML to CSV and again to XML

 You can export Speakers, Sessions, Sponsors, Organizers and Volunteers, from `WordPress admin, Tools -> Export` to obtain the WordPress eXtended RSS (WXR file) to convert to CSV.